hbowie/pstextmerge/docs/index.md

 **Note**: The text of the note, following the note header.

 **Note as HTML**: The text of the note, converted from [Markdown][] to HTML, suitable for insertion into a Web page or email.

+<h3 id="club-planner-minutes-file-format">Club Planner Minutes File Format</h3>

+A plain text file containing meeting minutes can be imported into and exported from Club Planner.
+The file should be formatted much like the events files themselves, although in this case only one file is used to contain minutes information for all events that were discussed at the meeting.

+The Minutes file uses the following special conventions.

+* A Markdown heading (indicated by one or more '#' symbols at the beginning of the line) is used to indicate optional section headings, simply for human readability of the file.

+* An ellipsis (three or more periods in a row) on a line by itself is used to indicate the end of information about a particular event.

+The following fields can be included on the minutes file, and will cause updates to the corresponding event fields, for new or modified data fields.

+* What
+* When
+* Where
+* Who
+* Notes

+Note that the bulk of the minutes taken for each event will usually be entered in the Notes field.
+These meeting minutes notes should normally be prefixed with a note header line saying something like 'Jonathan on Jul 22 via Minutes', where Jonathan would be the name of the club secretary and Jul 22 would be the date of the meeting.
+These new notes will then be appended to any existing notes about an event.

 [java]:       http://www.java.com/
 [pspub]:      http://www.powersurgepub.com/